Parker-Hale: History

 By 1914 the company's small manufacturing plant was well established and the Ministry of Munitions ordered training equipment from Parker-Hale.
 The "Parkerifling" process, coupled with the Hiscock-Parker magazine, enabled service rifles to be converted to .22 Long Rifle (.22 LR) for use as training rifles, and demand was such that the Parker-Hale factory was soon working to full capacity.

+During and after World War I, Parker-Hale supplied rifles and accessories to marksmanship programs and small-bore competitions, including events at Bisley Camp.

+The company expanded its product range to include sporting rifles, target rifles, and precision apertures, meeting growing demand from both civilian shooters and military cadet programs.

-In 1924, Hale's son, Arthur, joined the business, and in 1926 a family record was set up when Hale and his two eldest sons took part in the "King's Prize" at Bisley.
-This event was eclipsed two years later when Arthur Hale succeeded in winning the coveted prize itself.
-He was appointed Director of the Company in 1928.
+In 1924, Hale's son, Arthur, joined the business and in 1926, at the Bisley meeting, a family record was set up when A T C Hale (Managing Director) and his two eldest sons A C Hale & F C Hale all won places in the King's final stage.
+This event was eclipsed two years later when Arthur Hale succeeded in winning the coveted King's prize itself.

-With the outbreak of the Second World War, the available resources of the gun trade had been mobilised to recondition a reserve of Pattern 1914 Enfield rifles, and in 1940 the Parker-Hale Arms Company was founded.
+With the outbreak of the Second World War, the available resources of the gun trade had been mobilised to recondition a reserve of Pattern 1914 Enfield rifles, and in 1940 a subsidiary the Parker-Hale Arms Company was founded.
 Additional premises were acquired "for the duration" of the war and, under the management of Arthur Hale, a large reconditioning programme was rapidly carried through.
 A wide range of additional war contract work followed, principally with the manufacture of .30-06 Springfield and .303 British drill cartridges in large quantities.